Ariaryy/AniName/README.md

 - `romanji`: Shingeki no Kyojin
 - `japanese`: 進撃の巨人

-The <b>separator</b> is a variable that can be used in the season and episode formatting options when you need to separate two variables.
+The `separator` is a variable that can be used in the season and episode formatting options when you need to separate two variables.

-It is made into a variable because, for instance, you might want to name the episodes of <b>Attack on Titan Season 1</b> as follows:
+It exists because, for instance, you might want to name the episodes of <b>Attack on Titan Season 1</b> as follows:
 <br>
 `S01E01 - To You Two Thousand Years Later`